jstachio/kiwi/readme.md

 (If you don't like the syntax of the special loading keys that is indeed configurable... through key values of course.)

-## Kiwi is not a `System.getProperty` or other config framework replacements
+## Kiwi is NOT a `System.getProperty` or other config framework replacement

 Most configuration frameworks are focused on *"binding"*, dependency injection, or ergonomics on a `Map<String,String>`.
 They are focused on transforming the flat key values to objects.
 Kiwi does not do that.
 **These libraries often have a very opinionated loading scheme** and often the only way to configure that is through code.

 Kiwi is lower level than most config libraries but yet allows the configuration to happen in configuration.
-It is mostly concerned with loading and because of its zero dependency and no logging architecture it can be used very early to provide other early init libraries with a `Map<String,String>`
-(or the complete stream of key values found).
+It is mostly concerned with loading and because of its zero dependency and no logging architecture it can be used very early to provide other early init libraries with a `Map<String,String>` (or the complete stream of key values found).
+That is why there is not really a `getProperty(key)` like method provided by `kiwi-kvs`.
+That is for configuration frameworks downstream.

 In fact Kiwi rather just fill `System.getProperties` from loaded resources so that you do not have to use another library for configuration lookup.
 That is for retrieval a singleton like `System.getProperties` is often good enough for simple applications.

-Yes Kiwi is very [Simple but simple is good](https://www.infoq.com/presentations/Simple-Made-Easy/).
+Yes Kiwi is very simple but [simple is good](https://www.infoq.com/presentations/Simple-Made-Easy/).

+That being said if you need a System.getProperty like replacement Kiwi does provide an opinionated module.

+### Kiwi Boot

+While the Kiwi KVS core does not provide an opinion on loading Kiwi does provide a separate opinionated module (kiwi-boot) that more or less mimics Spring Boot's loading of configuration without requiring Spring Boot.

+This module also serves another purpose in that it is example code of using kiwi-kvs you can copy and customize for your own applications/libraries.

 ## Kiwi's advantages: